 Q: What is the primary function of HPA?

-There are two current focusses: 1) Safeguarding patients and protecting role autonomy through increased accountability 2) Supporting Registrants in their Continuing Professional Development (CPD)
+There are two current focusses: 1) Safeguarding patients and protecting role autonomy through increased accountability 2) Supporting Registrants in their professional development.

 By linking in with registered organisations, registrants make themselves nationally accountable, this means that if a safeguarding concern or serious clinical development need regarding a registrant is flagged, the multiagency platform allows all associated organisations to be instantly notified.
 Future organisations registrants grant associate status to will also be able to view outstanding developmental action plans or ongoing safeguarding or driving standards issues (if any).
 If a serious concern is reported to HPA by an organisation, Trust, or Police our review panel, made up by representatives from private, voluntary and public sector, will review the evidence supplied to HPA.
 If upheld a public facing caution or suspension will be applied to his or her basic profile for a set period or indefinitely.
 HPA will not actively investigate reported concerns, rather we will react to evidence supplied and we will also pass information where necessary.